JonasESmith/CPP/README.md

         * When `*` is not used in a declaration, it is a dereference operator.
         * We should try and avaoid settings `int* pointer;` as this points somewhere in memory and that is dangerouse.
         * Instead we should use `int* ptr = nullprt`

+* SFML
+    * For linking the libararies to a project directory! - https://www.sfml-dev.org/tutorials/2.5/start-vc.php
+    *